coatespt/cursor-twitter/SESSION_NOTES.md

 The document PROJECT_DESCRIPTION.md has information on project goals, what it does, and most general interest material.

+The document USER_MANUAL.md has instructions for the application, the sender, analytics programs, and utilities.

 This document covers
 - Loud warnings to Cursor not to mess with any code without asking
-- Instructions for running the main program and utilities
-	- There are numerous parameters for the main program
-	- Utilities for pre-processing the data
-	- Utilities for analysis
+- TTD for fixes, enhancements, analysis, etc.
-- Notes on throughput and behavior
+- Notes on speed, throughput, distributions, and behavior
+- Time Fields
+- Notes on Issues That Have Been Investigated or Fixed
 - Lessons learned
-- TTD for fixes, enhancements, analysis, etc.

 # Cursor Principles